eegsynth/eegsynth/doc/installation-linux.md

 redis      434  0.4  2.0  29332  2436 ?
 Ssl  10:40   0:14 /usr/bin/redis-server 127.0.0.1:6379
 ```

-If you want to connect between different computers, you should edit /etc/redis/redis.conf and specify that it should bind to all network interfaces rather than only 127.0.0.1 (default).
-Edit the configuration"
+If you want to connect between different computers, you should edit `/etc/redis/redis.conf` and specify that it should bind to all network interfaces rather than only the (default) internal 127.0.0.1 address.
+Edit the configuration with

 ```
 sudo nano /etc/redis/redis.conf